Jennifer Lopez Talks Potentially Getting Engaged To Alex Rodriguez And Avoiding Her Past ‘Mistakes’

-Jennifer Lopez is speaking out about her loved-up romance with boyfriend Alex Rodriguez and revealing why she and A-Rod are taking things a little slower when it comes to an engagement to avoid another divorce.
+Jennifer Lopez is speaking out about her loved-up romance with boyfriend Alex Rodriguez, and revealing why she and A-Rod are taking things a little slower when it comes to an engagement to avoid another divorce.
 JLo got very candid about her relationship on Good Morning America this week, where she confessed that she probably won’t be getting engaged just yet.

 When asked what’s next when it comes to her more than year-long relationship with Alex, Jennifer responded that they are definitely taking their time when it comes to their romance, while seemingly referencing her past divorces as the main reason why they’re not moving too fast.